google/closure-builder/README.md

 These options could be used for adding additional information:
 - `deps` Dependencies like additional closure files or additional file for the compiler
 - `license` Additional license header file which will be include as header to the compiled files
-- `warnings` If false disable all warning messages
+- `warn` If false disable all warning messages
 - `debug` If true display additional debug informations
 - `trace` If true display additional trace informations
 - `externs` Additional JavaScript externs for the compiler